GioCities

 At about that point in the paragraph, I started writing the sentence “It’s like Clark Powell’s megalovania” but then I died of a heart attack and thus could not finish that thought.

-As of the Psycholonials album release, those album has been deleted completely from Powell’s bandcamp page.
+As of the Psycholonials album release, those albums were deleted completely from Powell’s bandcamp page.
 Clark discussed a “cleanup” on twitter before the Psycholonials release, but has since deleted the tweet.

 However, since then (approximately November 2021) Clark has re-listed his albums.